-Although the government is in the process of formulating future policies in relation to its support of the development of the renewable energy industry such as solar and wind energy, by wanting to buy electricity at a cheaper price in order to reduce the price subsidy for purchasing electricity.
-However, regarding the waste-to-energy power plant, the government policy still gives priority to the establishment of waste-to-energy power plants, which was driven by the Ministry of Interior supporting various provinces with the potential to accelerate the procurement of private sector to invest and carry out the project in the form of Build-Operate-Transfer (BOT), where the investor will receive the revenue using FIT (Feed-in Tariff) scheme and also receive income from the additional tipping fee which the price will depend on the reference price and the price bidding.
-It is believed that the domestic waste-to-energy power plant project has the potential to grow at least 400 MW according to the PDP 2018 draft (excluding the project that has requested PPA or is in the process of requesting to follow the original plan but unable to sell electricity to the system which is likely to be canceled in order to open the application for new investors).
-In 2019, there are government projects that are in the process of operating, namely, On Nut waste-to-energy power plant, Nong Khaem waste-to-energy power plant.
-Other power plants that are in the process of operation and expected to be able to start bidding in 2019, are in Nakhon Ratchasima and Songkhla province, etc.
+The government is in the process of formulating future policies in relation to its support of the development of the renewable energy industry such as solar and wind energy, by wanting to buy electricity at a cheaper price in order to reduce the price subsidy for purchasing electricity.
+However, regarding the waste-to-energy power plant, the government policy still gives priority to the establishment of waste-to-energy power plants, which was driven by the Ministry of Interior supporting various provinces with the potential to accelerate the procurement of the private sector to invest and carry out the project in the form of Build-Operate-Transfer (BOT), where the investor will receive the revenue using the FIT (Feed-in Tariff) scheme and also receive income from the additional tipping fee where the price will depend on the reference price and the price bidding.
+It is believed that the domestic waste-to-energy power plant project has the potential to grow at least 400 MW according to the PDP 2018 draft (excluding the project that has requested PPA or is in the process of requesting to follow the original plan but is unable to sell electricity to the system which is likely to be canceled in order to open the application for new investors).
+In 2019, there were government projects that were in the process of starting operations, namely, the On Nut waste-to-energy power plant, and the Nong Khaem waste-to-energy power plant.
+Other power plants that are in the process of starting operations and are expected to be able to start bidding in 2020, are in Nakhon Ratchasima and Songkhla province, etc.